sbossman/EquitableLineDistribution/README.md

 # Line Distribution

 ## Purpose
-**The purpose of this program is to equitably distribute lines for play read throughs.**
+**The primary purpose of this program is to equitably distribute lines for play read throughs.**
+Equitable line distribution is not the only intent for this program, however.
+It also has options for you to see how many speeches a character has, how many words they speak, their lines, and similar things.
+You may do similar studies on the assigned roles for read throughs.
+For full capabilities, see below.

+## Motivation
 I was doing Shakespeare read throughs and soon discovered that it was difficult to distribute lines evenly among 5-6 people to do a read through, and still have no one talk to each other.
 As a result, I decided to write a program that could equally